rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 * [Exercise: Commenting Feature](#react-apollo-client-exercise)
 * [Appendix: CSS Files and Styles](#appendix-styling)

-{{% chapter_header "Writing your first React with GraphQL and Apollo Client" "react-graphql-apollo-client" %}}
+{{% chapter_header "Writing your first React application with GraphQL and Apollo Client" "react-graphql-apollo-client" %}}

 Now we'll focus on using Apollo Client in React by building another client application.
 Basically, you will learn how to connect the data-layer to the view-layer.
 We'll cover how to send queries and mutations from the view-layer, and how to update the view-layer to reflect the result.
 Further, you will learn to use GraphQL features like pagination, optimistic UI, caching, local state management, and prefetching with Apollo Client in React.